-Does the Americans with Disability Act apply to Condo and Homeowner Associations?
+Question: Does the Americans with Disabilities Act apply to condo and homeowners associations?.

-Answer: This law is written to apply to government or public facilities, so, unless an association conducts itself in a manner that holds itself out to be a public facility/accommodation, the answer is generally no however…how do you accidentally hold yourself out to be a public facility?
+Answer: This law is written to apply to government or public facilities, so, unless an association conducts itself in a manner that holds itself out to be a public facility/accommodation, the answer is generally no; however … how do you accidentally hold yourself out to be a public facility?
 If you do not limit the use of your facilities to members and guests, i.e., by starting to rent out or giving access to nonmembers.
-For example, if the association starts to allow the public regular access (paid or not) to a pool, tennis court, shuffle board court, you start opening yourself up to argument that your are a “public facility”.
-In other words, if a board gets in the habit of allowing nonmember groups to use your facilities, or rents your facilities for nonmember parties, you may be opening yourself up being treated as a “public facility”.
-So, unfortunately, by opening a facility to the public, you open yourself to the Americans with Disability Act.
+For example, if the association starts to allow the public regular access (paid or not) to a pool, tennis court, shuffleboard court, you start opening yourself up to argument that you are a “public facility.”
+In other words, if a board gets in the habit of allowing nonmember groups to use your facilities, or rents your facilities for nonmember parties, you may be opening yourself up being treated as a “public facility.”
+So, unfortunately, by opening a facility to the public, you open yourself to the Americans with Disabilities Act.
 Whether you have done that or not is very fact and judgment dependent.

 Answer: So the answer is generally yes.

-Does the Federal Fair Housing Act (“FFHA”) and California Fair Housing Act (“CFHA”) apply to associations?
+Question: Does the Federal Fair Housing Act (FFHA) and California Fair Housing Act (CFHA) apply to associations?

 Answer: Yes.
-The Federal Fair Housing Act is a “civil rights” law that would apply to all “housing providers” and that includes homeowner associations, HOAs, condominium associations, cooperative associations, townhouse associations, planned community associations et cetera.
+The Federal Fair Housing Act is a “civil rights” law that would apply to all “housing providers” and that includes homeowners associations, HOAs, condominium associations, cooperative associations, townhouse associations, planned community associations etc.

 Together, these statutes protect against harassment of any person because of the race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, or based on marital status or source of income.